How to make college friends during blended learning

 Information about the latest news and opportunities.

 This article was developed in partnership with the Union of Students in Ireland (USI).

-If you are starting a new course, you may be wondering how you can enjoy the college experience and make new friends if you rarely get to interact with your classmates in person.
+If you are starting a blended college course, you may be wondering how you can enjoy the college experience and make new friends if you rarely get to interact with your classmates in person.
 Spending most of your time in college virtually can bring new challenges, but there are still ways in which you can connect and make new friends when only seeing them from time to time.
-Here are some suggestions of ways to make friends while blended learning.
+Here are some suggestions of ways to make friends while taking part in blended learning.

 How to make friends in college when doing classes online

-Remember, everyone is adjusting to this new way of doing college - you are not alone.
+It takes time to adjust to online learning.
 Here are some ways you can get to know people in college:

 Talk to your class rep